The Ultimate Product Improvement Guide for Your App

 When should an app be upgraded?
 The most obvious case is when bugs or performance issues arise.
 Successful apps update not only when something goes wrong, but at other times too.
 How does one tell when a product improvement is in order?
 Here is a complete list to help plan when to upgrade a product:

 The most important thing, after launching an app, is assessing how it performs.
 Many metrics need to be analyzed to determine overall performance.
 Look at bounce rates, average usage, and engagement levels.
 This will assist in discovering any performance issues.
+Add more visual content to draw users’ attention, consider using high-quality business photos to grab more attention.

 Receiving bug reports is a developer’s nightmare.
 After testing and finally uploading the app to the market, it is frustrating to hear that it is not working.
 But every app has errors and real-life situations will bring those errors to light.